-The most challenging part of running in cold weather is often trying to get motivated to get out there and run.
+The most challenging part of running in cold weather is getting motivated to get out there and run.
 However, when you realize just how beneficial cold weather running can be for your body and improving your running performance, you may be eagerly awaiting your next cold weather run.

 1. Burn Unwanted Body Fat